iriusrisk/IriusRisk-Central/Integrations/Tenant True Scripts/README.md

 ```

 Important:
-Replace 'api-token': '' with your actual API tokens for start_head and post_head to authenticate your API requests.
+Replace '<insert_api_token>' with your actual API tokens for start_head and post_head to authenticate your API requests.

 Usage
 To run the scripts, execute the following command from your terminal: